How to make AI in Python

 Detected edges: 628 pixels

-• The image is converted to grayscale with cv2.cvtColor(), a common preprocessing step that simplifies image data.
+• The image is converted to grayscale with cv2.cvtColor().
+This is a common preprocessing step that simplifies many vision tasks.

 Generative AI with GANs